Resources

-ROT data refers to information within an organization’s systems that has lost its value or relevance.
-This acronym breaks down into three categories:
+ROT data, or Redundant, Obsolete, or Trivial data is information within an organization’s systems that has lost its value or relevance.

 • Redundant: Duplicate or repetitive data in multiple locations or formats